prodyssey/prodyssey-11ty/src/services/team-investment-reporting.md

 Being able to orient where you are and where you've been is the bedrock of successful planning and tactical execution.

-Prodyssey will work with your team to visualize the reality of what's happening so everyone can make decisions with more clarity.
+Prodyssey will work with your team using custom built, opinionated software to analyze and report on what's in your work tracking system.

+Then, you can visualize the reality of what's happening so everyone can make decisions with more clarity.